-The number of marriage was 707,824 couples in 2009 or 5.6 per thousand population.
+The number of marriage was 661,899 couples in 2011 or 5.2 per thousand population.
 The figure used to be over one million when the post-war baby boomers were in marital age in early 1970s.
-The number of divorce was 253,408 in 2009 or 2.01 per thousand population, considerably lower than the US (3.6 in 2005) or Russia (4.83 in 2007).
+The number of divorce was 235,734 in 2011 or 1.87 per thousand populations, considerably lower than the US (3.6 in 2005) or Russia (4.83 in 2007).

 The average age of first marriage shows an interesting trend.
 The average age increase in the pre-war period, declined dramatically in the post-war era and has increased since then (except slight decline in the 1970s when baby boomers got married).
-The average age of men reached 30 in 2006 and now 30.4 for men and 28.6 for women in 2009.
+The average age of men reached 30 in 2006 and now 30.5 for men and 28.8 for women in 2010.
 The difference of age between men and women also shows an interesting trend: the difference has narrowed except the 1970s and is stabilized at around 1.8 years currently.

-The number of international marriage is increasing and reached 6% of all marriages in 2008.
+The number of international marriage is increasing and reached 6% of all marriages in 2006.
 Particularly, couples of Japanese men and foreign wives have increased dramatically.
+The number of international marriage declined since.
+The reason is unclear.